sole-survivor/WORDLE-Game/README.md

 # WORDLE-Game
-A simple 5-letter Wordle game using C.\br
+A simple 5-letter Wordle game using C./br
 This Game uses the words.txt file to search for a random word to guess.
 The game can be played on the Windows or Linux platform.
 Just make sure that all the files are in the same folder.
 Alternatively, the source codes can be downloaded and you can combine them by using the command terminal!
 ```
 gcc -o wordle_game wordle.c header.h